githubmaxcs/githubmaxcs.github.io/portfolio/madison-weather-project.md

 ### Machine Learning

-We will use the 'Ridge' regression model from'scikitlearn'.
+We will use the Ridge regression model from 'sklearn', as Ridge regression avoids overfitting, in addition to having other [favorable features](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html).

 ```python